aitorfernandez/saa-c02/database-2-backups.md

   - Read replicas can have Multi-AZ.
   - Can be promoted to be their own database.
 This breaks the replication.
   - Can be in a second region.
+  - Read-replicas can help you with high read loads, but are not intended to be a solution to system outages.